Mayken Tooris: 2012 rehabilitation

-On 2 July 2012 the city of Nieuwpoort posthumous rehabilitated the victims of the witch trials.
+On 2 July 2012 the city of Nieuwpoort posthumously rehabilitated the victims of the witch trials.
 The rehabilitation was carried out on behalf of the entire municipal council and the population of Nieuwpoort, including Mayor Roland Crabbe.
 Fifteen women and two men were burned at the stake as witches in Nieuwpoort between 1602 and 1652.
 A memorial plaque commemorates the victims of the witch trials.